Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 3 - Deceptive Description.md

         5. The	Ten	Commandments	(1956)
     You see, apples are apples but not all apples are equal, as dollars are dollars but not all dollars value the same

+People even get chills while saying that the highest-gross movie was released this year, and they are pretty wrong:

+    1939 Gone with the Wind	$3,728,000,000
+    2019	Avengers: Endgame	$2,791,767,021

+### Percentages give a sense of scale, context & it can stop your pulse!